iyal7/cybersecurity-portfolio/network-security-basics/README.md

 These packets travel across the network and are reassembled at the destination.

 ### HTTP vs HTTPS
-- HTTP sends data in plain text
+- HTTP sends data in plain text.
-- HTTPS encrypts data to protect it from attackers
+- HTTPS encrypts data to protect it from attackers.

 ## Why This Matters for Security
-- Attackers often target network traffic
+- Attackers often target network traffic.
-- Unencrypted data can be intercepted
+- Unencrypted data can be intercepted.
-- Secure communication protects user data
+- Secure communication protects user data.

 ## What I Learned
-- Basic networking terminology
+- Basic networking terminology.
-- How data travels across networks
+- How data travels across networks.
-- The importance of encrypted communication
+- The importance of encrypted communication.